johnnyonno/SF2000Scrapped/README.md

 You can use Tadpole (https://github.com/EricGoldsteinNz/tadpole) to rename/delete the stubs you don't need (Note: screenshots won't be shown on Tadpole, but they'll show on device).

-- Original NES Folder, now will have NES roms (prefixed with nes)) and FDS roms (prefixed with fds))
+- Original NES Folder, now will have NES roms (prefixed with nes)) and FDS roms (prefixed with fds)) -> NES SYSTEM
-- Original SNES Folder, now will have SNES roms (prefixed with sfc) will run on Snes9x 2005, prefixed with 02) will run on Snes9x 2002)
+- Original SNES Folder, now will have SNES roms (prefixed with sfc) will run on Snes9x 2005, prefixed with 02) will run on Snes9x 2002) -> SNES SYSTEM
-- Original GB Folder, now will have GB, GBC, GBA roms (prefixed by gb) gbc) gba) respectively)
+- Original GB Folder, now will have GB, GBC, GBA roms (prefixed by gb) gbc) gba) respectively) -> GAME BOY SYSTEM
-- Original GBC Folder, now will have Atari2600, NeoPocket, Lynx roms (prefixed by a26) ngp) lnx) respectively)
+- Original GBC Folder, now will have Atari2600, NeoPocket, Lynx roms (prefixed by a26) ngp) lnx) respectively) -> MISC SYSTEMS
-- Original GBA Folder, now will have PC Engine roms (prefixed by pce))
+- Original GBA Folder, now will have PC Engine roms (prefixed by pce)) -> PCE SYSTEM
-- Original MegaDrive Folder, now will have SG-1000, Master System, MegaDrive, 32x, GameGear roms (prefixed by sg) sms) md) 32x) gg) respectively)
+- Original MegaDrive Folder, now will have SG-1000, Master System, MegaDrive, 32x, GameGear roms (prefixed by sg) sms) md) 32x) gg) respectively) -> SEGA SYSTEM
-- Original Arcade Folder is unchanged
+- Original Arcade Folder is unchanged -> ARCADE SYSTEM
 - ROMS folder will contain stubs for Mame2000 roms.

 # Notes & Caveats